chandtr/CapstoneProject/README.md

 shop_id: 42 unique shops in the test set — fewer than the training set, so we may need to handle shops that appear in training but not in testing and vice versa.
 item_id: 5,100 unique items in the test set — fewer items than in the training set.

-This Jupyter Notebook is doing the following tasks along with EDA, *.
-Data cleansing and outlier removals
+This Jupyter Notebook is doing the following tasks along with EDA,<br>
 *.
+Data cleansing and outlier removals<br>
-Aggregating and analyzing the datat for 33 months *.
-Removing the outliers by Sales Count and Item Price *.
-Aggregated sales data by month wise
+*.
+Aggregating and analyzing the datat for 33 months<br>
+*.
+Removing the outliers by Sales Count and Item Price<br>
+*.
+Aggregated sales data by month wise<br>

 ### Data Cleansing
 Few points for data cleansing,